Melendres Compliance Corner

 Because former Sheriff Arpaio and other MCSO deputies repeatedly violated the Judge’s order to stop racially profiling Latinos, the Judge issued the Second Supplemental Court Order, which required additional oversight and reforms for MCSO.

-In November 2016, the people voted Joe Arpaio out of office and elected Paul Penzone as the new Maricopa County Sheriff.
-Sheriff Penzone replaced nearly all of MCSO executive command staff.
+In November 2016, the people voted Joe Arpaio out of office and elected Paul Penzone as the new Maricopa County Sheriff; he resigned in January 2023.
+Former Sheriff Penzone replaced nearly all of MCSO executive command staff.
 He created a new Community Outreach Division (COrD), which began working diligently to engage with the community and rebuild broken relationships between the community and MCSO.
-Since taking office, the Sheriff and MCSO personnel have attended over 450 community meetings and events.
+MCSO personnel have attended over 450 community meetings and events.

 About the Court Implementation Division (CID)